hapax/hapax.github.io/assets/minimal-networks.md

 \frac{1}{2}\left(n + 3h\right) \leq E.
 $$

-The factor of $2$ occurs because we are counting edges twice in the leftmost and rightmost expression, since each end of an edge is associated with a vertex, and we are counting the contribution at each vertex once.
+In diagrams,

 <figure>
     <div style="text-align:center"><img src
-    ="/images/posts/steiner16.png" width="35%"/>
+    ="/images/posts/steiner16.png" width="30%"/>
-		    <figcaption><i>Figure 16.
+		    <figcaption><i>Figure 14.
 Counting edges, both in symbols
-    and diagramatically.</i></figcaption>
+    and diagrams.</i></figcaption>
 	</div>
 	</figure>

+The factor of $2$ occurs because we are counting edges twice in the leftmost and rightmost expression: each end of an edge is associated with a vertex, and we are counting the contribution at each vertex once.
 From the previous section, we know that $E = N - 1$.
 This gives